wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.27 =
+* Removed: Liberty Reserve has been removed

 = 3.9.26 =
-* Updated: Downloads moved to the Downloads tab when editing products.
+* Updated: Downloads moved to the Downloads tab when editing products
-* Added: Most of the code is in there for the new product fields feature, but is currently hidden.
+* Added: Most of the code is in there for the new product fields feature, but is currently hidden

 = 3.9.25 =
 * Fixed: Some minor javascript fixes for variation loading